Jasonium/DataCleaningProject/Codebook.md

 ##### Existing Codebooks for this Data

-Various information comes with the data.
+Various information comes with the data: see http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-* The webpage for the dataset itself: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
 * README.txt gives an overview of the experiment and the data contained in the dataset.
 * activity_labels.txt describes the activity labels.
 * features_info.txt explains what the features are and how they were obtained.